 Open Bible Data Home About News OET Key

 Note: This view shows ‘verses’ which are not natural language units and hence sometimes only part of a sentence will be visible.
-This view is only designed for doing comparisons of different translations.
-Click on any Bible version abbreviation to see the verse in more of its context.
+Normally the OET discourages the reading of individual ‘verses’, but this view is only designed for doing comparisons of different translations.
+Click on any Bible version abbreviation down the left-hand side to see the verse in more of its context.
 The OET segments on this page are still very early looks into the unfinished texts of the Open English Translation of the Bible.
 Please double-check these texts in advance before using in public.

-OET (OET-RV) “Yes, his name Yacob (meaning ‘deceiver’) suits him exactly!” said Esau.
+OET (OET-RV) “Yes, his name Yacob (meaning ‘deceiver’) suits him exactly!” said Esaw.
 “First he took my inheritance and man, now he’s also taken my blessing!”
 Then he asked, “Haven’t you at least saved a blessing for me?”

-UHBוַיֹּ֡אמֶר הֲכִי֩ קָרָ֨א שְׁמ֜וֹ יַעֲקֹ֗ב וַֽיַּעְקְבֵ֨נִי֙ זֶ֣ה פַעֲמַ֔יִם אֶת־בְּכֹרָתִ֣י לָקָ֔ח וְהִנֵּ֥ה עַתָּ֖ה לָקַ֣ח בִּרְכָתִ֑י וַיֹּאמַ֕ר הֲלֹא־אָצַ֥לְתָּ לִּ֖י בְּרָכָֽה׃
+UHB וַיֹּ֡אמֶר הֲכִי֩ קָרָ֨א שְׁמ֜וֹ יַעֲקֹ֗ב וַֽיַּעְקְבֵ֨נִי֙ זֶ֣ה פַעֲמַ֔יִם אֶת־בְּכֹרָתִ֣י לָקָ֔ח וְהִנֵּ֥ה עַתָּ֖ה לָקַ֣ח בִּרְכָתִ֑י וַיֹּאמַ֕ר הֲלֹא־אָצַ֥לְתָּ לִּ֖י בְּרָכָֽה׃ ‡

-(vayyoʼmer hₐkī qārāʼ shəmō yaˊₐqoⱱ vayyaˊqəⱱēnī zeh faˊₐmayim ʼet-bəkorātiy lāqāḩ vəhinnēh ˊattāh lāqaḩ birkātiy vayyoʼmar hₐloʼ-ʼāʦalttā liy bərākāh.)
+(vayyoʼmer hₐkī qārāʼ shəmō yaˊₐqoⱱ vayyaˊqəⱱēnī zeh faˊₐmayim ʼet-bəkorātiy lāqāḩ vəhinnēh ˊattāh lāqaḩ birkātiy vayyoʼmar hₐloʼ-ʼāʦaltā liy bərākāh.)

-Key: yellow:verbs, red:negative.
+Key: khaki:verbs, red:negative.

 Note: Automatic aligning of the OET-RV to the LV is done by some temporary software, hence the OET-RV alignments are incomplete (and may occasionally be wrong).